EchNet/js-katas/README.md

 # js-katas

-Some coding exercises, in Javascript.
+Some coding exercises from codingdojo.org, written in Javascript.

-Requires nodejs and npm.
+Required software: nodejs and npm.

+To install packages: `npm install`

 To run the server: `node server`

-Server runs on port 4567.
+To view source code and run tests, browse to `localhost:4567`